 Documents we can work on include but are not limited to articles, blog posts, class handouts, behavior assessments, biographies and other marketing materials, announcements, press releases, grants, reports, and books.
 Fiction is welcome as well.

 Prepared course materials will cover style sheets, time management, motivation, organization, voice and audience, writing tools, editing tools, references and plagiarism, and search engine optimization.

 - I will not be grading anything.
 We’ll all push aside the “write-it-for-a-grade-and-hope-the-teacher-likes-it” paradigm.
 That’s not what this is about.

 - Our chat content will not be subject to critique.
 We will do a lot of communicating in a chat interface.
-Even though this is a writing mentorship, the spelling and grammar police are not invited to the chat conversations.
+Even though we will be working on writing, the spelling and grammar police are not invited to chat conversations.
 Abbreviations, shortcuts, and other chat conventions will be fine.
 If we don’t understand something, we’ll ask.
-Nothing in the mentorship will be critiqued except the mentees’ projects, and then only by me unless a mentee requests feedback from others.
+Nothing in the mentorships will be critiqued except the mentees’ projects, and then only by me unless a mentee requests feedback from others.

 Why Professionals Need Coaching and Mentoring

 Top-level professional singers usually use vocal coaches for their entire professional careers.
 Professional athletes in individual sports such as tennis likewise retain personal coaches throughout their playing careers.
 Having an expert outside observer and teacher is essential.
 It allows professionals to get more information about their tasks and feedback on their skill sets.
 It prevents them from falling into idiosyncrasies.
 It gives that invaluable second pair of ears or eyes.